-your fathers (ULT)

-Here, your is plural and refers to the people of Israel.
-(See: Forms of You)

-by testing {me (ULT)

-Here, me refers to God.
+your fathers (ULT) your ancestors (UST) Here, your is plural and refers to the people of Israel.
+(See: Forms of You) by testing {me (ULT) tested me to see whether I would be patient with them (UST) Here, me refers to God.